OmarG247/Musika/README.md

 <b>accompany</b> [musika_file] <b>name</b> new_accompaniment
 </pre>

-You specify a Musika file within your directory (or as a part of the Musika library) solely by the name (NO FILE EXTENSION)
+You specify a Musika file within your directory (or as a part of the Musika library) solely by the name and/or relative path (NO FILE EXTENSION)

 This statement will import the specified Musika file and it can be referenced later in the file using the name specified after the **name** keyword.